-Box braids, Senegalese Twists, and Marley Twists.
+Box braids, Senegalese Twists, Faux Locs and Marley Twists.
 Do you know the difference or steps to take before deciding on what’s best for you?
-No?
-Maybe I can assist in your decision making if you’re totally torn between the three.
-For any type of hair extension, your rooted hair should first be at an overall healthy state.
+Torn between the four?
+Well for starters, with any type of hair extension, your rooted hair should first be at an overall healthy state.
 If it’s weak and damaged, don’t get extra hair to weigh your tresses down!
 I repeat, don’t.
 That’s like suicide to your crown.
-Take care of it, girl!
+Take care of it, girl.

 After assessing your state of hair, give it a really good deep conditioning.
-When I had loose hair, I’d ALWAYS deep condition for 12 hours.
-Apply a natural deep condition, throw a shower cap on and just let it sit.
+When I had loose hair, I’d ALWAYS deep condition for a solid 12 hours (overnight).
+Apply a deep condition, throw a shower cap on and just let it sit.
 Worked wonders.
 Make sure your hair has proper moisture balance before installing anything.
-Extremely dry hair causes breakage, but of course, you know this!
+Extremely dry hair causes breakage, but of course, who doesn’t know that?

-From what I’ve discovered over the internet is that you can install your own twists or braids, however I think twists are a little easier.
-For me, I’ve always twisted or braided my own hair.
+From what I’ve discovered via YouTube, is that you can install your own twists or braids, however, I think twists are a little easier to manage.
+For me, I’ve always twisted or braided my own hair — and even installed my own locs.
 So choose the correct hair, proper method, or stylist whom you trust and keep it moving.

 (last two strand twists with my own hair and what are now dreadlocks)

 Lastly, protective styling doesn’t necessarily mean you take a break from proper hair care.
 After the installation process, you must still wash your hair every two weeks, oil your scalp, etc. All of that.
 But don’t over do it on the products.
 This is NEVER the right thing to do regardless of your style.
 Too many products cause build up and unnecessary frizz — girl.